techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (55)
 Suppose a source file contains a large number of import statements.
 How do the imports affect the time required to compile the source file?
 (Choose one.)

-a.
-Compilation takes no additional time.
+A. Compilation takes no additional time.

-b.
-Compilation takes slightly more time.
+B. Compilation takes slightly more time.

-c.
-Compilation takes significantly more time. d.
+C. Compilation takes significantly more time.

+D.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: